DanielOchana/Suicidal-Prediction-Transformer/README.md

 spacy==3.7.4

+### Preprocess Data
+A Data-Pre-Process notebook is provided, that implements all preprocess steps mentioned above.
+The code also saves a preprocess file for later use, so if you have one already ( or just want to use the provided one, you can skip this step)

+The notebook is sequential, so just run all cells in order, and make sure you get data table with 5 columns at the end: text, label, text_prep, token_id, label_prep.
 ### Train
 To use this project, you need to have all the packages above installed.
 You can then run the `Suicidal-Prediction-From-Scratch.ipynb` notebook to train and evaluate the model.